 This is a cooking rule that has always caused me to scratch my head in wonder.
 Why in the world are white onions given such a bad rep?
 I think they have a lot going for them.
 They are a bit milder.
 They are nice and crisp.
 But, as well, depending on what you are doing with them, they are much the same.
 Yet, so many chefs and cookbooks tell us to stick to yellow onions in our cooking, except for the occasional red onion, you’d wonder why grocery stores even bother to stock the white variety.
 Mexican cooks certainly don’t believe in this rule.
 They prefer white.
 So, which is it?
 How about use yellow and white onions in your cooking.
 You can usually consider them interchangeable, and go for whatever variety seems freshest and in the best shape.

 Always Sift Flour and Dry Ingredients when Baking

 I have always questioned this rule.
-My wife, who considers herself the more knowledgeable and accomplished bakers, maintains it’s a must.
+My wife, who considers herself the more knowledgeable and accomplished baker, maintains it’s a must.
 I say poppycock.
 It’s a waste of time.
-In fact, I don’t even think it does what it is puported to do, thoroughly mix together the dry ingredients.
+In fact, I don’t even think it does what it is purported to do, which is to thoroughly mix together the dry ingredients.
 It has always astounded me that anyone would believe that sifting could take the place of mixing.
 I never sift together dry ingredients for baking.
 The only time I sift is if the recipe calls for sifted flour, which means the amount of flour would be incorrect if I skipped the sifting.

 When Using Aluminum Foil, Always Put the Shiny Side Down